lucievaridel/test/README.md

 2. **p-Coumaric acid**

-p-coumaric acid is a hydroxycinnamic acid and is normally found in the fruits of *Malus domestica* and in the bark of *Prunus serotina* [^7].
+p-coumaric acid (feature id 847) is a hydroxycinnamic acid and is normally found in the fruits of *Malus domestica* and in the bark of *Prunus serotina* [^7].
 Interestingly, we found that the *Malus* genus has this molecule and other similar molecules in common with *Potentilla* and *Prunus*.
 The enrichment of p-coumaric acid in *Malus* is bigger than in *Potentilla* and *Prunus*.
 The whole clade of similar structures is distributed over all genera.
 Some of the nodes are exclusively for one genus and others are shared between all three or between two of the genera.
 In general, the clade of p-Coumaric acid shows similarities in the metabolome of all three genera.
 Looking closer to the relative distribution of the nodes, there are some sub-clades that are exclusive for one genus and can be distinguished from the other nodes.

 ![image](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00111/report/figures_report/p_coumaric_acid.png)